Last updated on August 4, 2020

 Have you ever seen a kid skipping down the street?
-The kid is doing that because it makes his heart happy.
+He’s doing that because it makes him happy.

-When the kid grows up, he won’t skip anymore.
-By that time, he will have learned how to dress, talk, walk, work, pay taxes and obey authority.
+Unfortunately, the kid will stop skipping when he grows up.
+He will have learned how to dress, talk, walk, work, pay taxes and obey authority.
 Skipping still makes him happy, but he’s learned to prioritize fitting in over being happy.

 Our only obligation as humans is to align with our souls and express its authentic desires.
 This is how we spiritually heal ourselves and all of humanity.

-I met polyamorous people, I hung out with exhibitionists, I talked to a family that lived in a commune, I chatted with an Austrian teenager who is building a spaceship, I hung out with artists who lived out of backpacks and traveled the world creating art.
+I met a polyamorous group, hung out with exhibitionists, talked to a commune-living family, befriended an Austrian teenager who was building a spaceship and hung out with artists who lived out of backpacks and traveled the world selling art.

-I learned how successful CEO’s drink ayahuasca to inform business decisions, I chatted with a Shaman about the profit motives in western medicine, I met a guy who channeled spirits, I met a permaculture farmer who survived only off his land.
+I learned of businessmen who drink ayahuasca to inform decisions, I met a Shaman who explained the cruel motives behind western medicine, I talked with a guy who channeled spirits, and chatted with a permaculture farmer who survived solely off his land.